"An excellent choice of course to demonstrate a wide range of skills to potential employers"

 How will I be assessed?

-This course has both internally and externally assessed components.
+This course has both internally and externally assessed components; methods of assessment include presentations, performances and written up assignments.
 Internally assessed units require students to:

 - write up the findings of their own research